Disappearance of Deirdre Jacob: Case upgraded to murder investigation

-In 2018 the case was reclassified as a murder enquiry because of new information and a review of the case.
+In 2018, the case was reclassified as a murder enquiry because of new information and a review of the case.
 Although Gardaí did not reveal the new information, they said there was a definite line of inquiry.

-In October 2018 Gardaí stated that they had 'significant' new leads in the murder probe and identified Larry Murphy as 'a person of interest'.
-A prison inmate who shared a cell with Murphy in Arbor Hill told Gardaí that Murphy had confided in him that he abducted a woman in Newbridge.
+In October 2018, Gardaí stated that they had 'significant' new leads in the murder probe and identified Larry Murphy as 'a person of interest'.
+A prison inmate who shared a cell with Murphy in Arbour Hill Prison told Gardaí that Murphy had confided in him that he abducted a woman in Newbridge.
 The prisoner had come forward many years earlier, but was interviewed again over his claims.
 A witness also came forward to say that on the day Jacob went missing, he observed someone in the footwell of an oncoming car either crying or laughing.
-Jacob’s family still live in Newbridge and although they knew the reclassification of her disappearance as murder was to happen they still found it heart-wrenching and shattering to hear the language of a murder investigation used about their daughter's disappearance.
+Jacob’s family still live in Newbridge, and although they knew the reclassification of her disappearance as murder was to happen, they still found it "heart-wrenching and shattering to hear the hard, cold language of a murder investigation being used".

 Search on Kildare-Wicklow border

-In October 2021 Gardaí began searching woodland near Usk Little on the Kildare/Wicklow border.
+In October 2021, Gardaí began searching woodland near Usk Little on the Kildare/Wicklow border.
 The search was begun after a review of evidence and involved as many as 15 people, from the Garda Technical Bureau as well as a forensic archaeologist.
 The area is about three acres and the search took three weeks, but they did not find any remains; however, an ancient settlement from around 500 BC was unearthed.

+On 16 February 2026, Gardaí announced that they would be excavating part of a gravel quarry located about a mile outside of Stratford-on-Slaney in relation to the disappearances of Jo Jo Dullard and Deirdre Jacob.
+Sources close to the investigation revealed that new information had been received that items related to both cases may be buried there.
+In June 2026, Gardaí announced that they were again searching the same quarry site in connection with the disappearance of Jo Jo Dullard and Deirdre Jacob.
+Some media outlets reported the Defence Forces had performed a ground survey of the area, while diggers and a bulldozer were pictured moving earth at the site.

 July 2022: "no prosecution"

 The Garda Síochána submitted a criminal file to the Director of Public Prosecutions (DPP) in 2021.
-However, on 16 July 2022 it was reported that the DPP had returned the file with a direction of "no prosecution".
+However, on 16 July 2022, it was reported that the DPP had returned the file with a direction of "no prosecution".